SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="blacktitle"> Feature A - Old Standing Stones </span>

-A meeting point for druids at the conflux of ancient leylines.
+A meeting point for druids at the confluence of ancient leylines.
 Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.

 ---